 - I use a mix of dark and milk chocolate so it’s not too sweet nor bitter but that’s just my personal preference.
 As I mentioned in the ingredient list you can use a dark or a milk block along with the peanut chocolate, totally up to you.

-For this yummy slice I use a standard sized slice tin.
-So line a 27.5 cm L x 18 cm W x 4 cm D slice tin with baking paper (make sure this one has some extra paper up the sides than you normally would as it’s quite high) and lightly spray it with non stick cooking spray.
+For this yummy slice, I use a standard sized slice tin.
+So line a 27.5 cm / 10 ½ in L x 18 cm / 7 in W x 4 cm / 1 ½ in D slice tin with baking paper (make sure this one has a little extra paper up the sides as it’s quite high) and lightly spray it with non-stick cooking spray.

 - I always spray the tin lightly with spray before I put the paper in.
 It stops it from moving around on me.